iltempe/openincidenti/README.md

 ### About

-An interactive map showing users of the [Leaflet](http://leaflet.cloudmade.com/) mapping library.
+An interactive map mapping library for traffic accidents.

 ### Dependencies